alexpreptoknow/meal-tracker/README.md

 ### 2. Google Sheets backend
 1. Create a new Google Sheet
 2. Go to **Extensions → Apps Script**
-3. Paste the contents of `apps-script.js` (see below), replacing all existing code
+3. Paste the contents of `apps-script-backend.js`, replacing all existing code
 4. Click **Deploy → New deployment → Web app**
    - Execute as: **Me**
    - Who has access: **Anyone**